haowenz/chromap/README.md

 Chromap also supports user-defined barcode format, including mixed barcode and genomic data case.
 User can specify the sequence structure through option **--read-format**.
-The value is comma-separated string, each field is also semi-comma-splitted string: [r1|r2|bc]:start:end.
+The value is a comma-separated string, each field in the string is also a semi-comma-splitted string

-The start and end(inclusive, -1 means to the read end).
-For the example that the barcode is in read1's first 16bp, one can use the option
+    [r1|r2|bc]:start:end
-`-1 read1.fq.gz -2 read2.fq.gz --barcode read1.fq.gz --read-format bc:0:15,r1:16:-1`
+The start and end are inclusive and -1 means the end of the read.
+For example, when the barcode is in the first 16bp of read1, one can use the option `-1 read1.fq.gz -2 read2.fq.gz --barcode read1.fq.gz --read-format bc:0:15,r1:16:-1`

-The BED format (fragment file) for bulk and single-cell is different except for the first three columns.
+The output file formats for bulk and single-cell data are different except for the first three columns.
 For bulk data, the columns are

     chrom chrom_start chrom_end N mapq strand